mgmarlow/mgmarlow.com/words/2022-05-02-learning-emacs.md

 [`use-package`](https://github.com/jwiegley/use-package) is a very deliberate first install, as you'll use it instead of `package-install` to install all of your other packages.

-Why not just keep installing packages with `(package-install)`?
-The reason has to do with the configuration that you'll add to the packages after you install them.
+Why not just keep installing packages with `package-install`?
+The reason has to do with the customization that you'll add to the packages after you install them.

-Although you could manage your key bindings, mappings, custom variables, and hooks on your own, `use-package` bundles all of those configuration settings into a convenient and well-organized API.
-Overall, it will make it easier to install new packages and keep your `init.el` file organized.
+`use-package` bundles your keybindings, custom variables, package hooks, and dependencies together in a convenient and well-organized API.
+While you could manage all of these details manually, it's very convenient to use `use-package` instead.
+It makes it easier to install new packages while keeping your `init.el` organized and clean.

 ## Time for the good stuff